-- → 3 mm Allen key - → 9 volt battery - 1.
+- → 3 mm hex key - → 9 volt battery - 1.
 Turn off the UAM and disconnect it from the mains power supply. - 2.
-Loosen the hex screws on the back lower panel. - 3.
-Lift and remove the panel and place it so that it rests on the left side of the UAM making sure not to pull on the cables. - 4.
-At the back left side of the concentrator, disconnect the battery - 5.
+If working on a Configuration A UAM, loosen the hex screws on the back lower panel.
+On a Configuration B UAM, loosen the hex screw and swing open the top rear access panel to reach the alarm battery. - 3.
+If removing the lower panel, lift and place it so that it rests on the left side of the UAM making sure not to pull on the cables.
+If opening the access panel, rotate aside. - 4.
+At the back left side of the concentrator, or to the right inside the access panel, disconnect the battery - 5.
 Install a new 9 volt battery.
 Reuse the Velcro strip from the old battery. - 6.
-Replace the panel.
+Replace the lower panel or reattach the access panel with fasteners.